The Abominable Snowman (1957)

 Hammer made their first, highly sucessful excursions into horror, with an adaptation of Nigel Kneale's popular Quatermass television serial as The Quatermass Xperiment (1955).
 They quickly followed this up with the equally sucessful X the Unknown (1956) and the next year saw their most sucessful production to date - the dramatic gothic horror Curse of Frankenstein (1957) starring Peter Cushing.
 Before the film had even been released, Hammer looked for a chance to use their new big name in another film - and secured the rights to another Nigel Kneale BBC teleplay - The Creature.

-While Nigel Kneale's television scripts of the Quatermass serials had proven a solid basis for director Val Guest to rewrite for the big screen, for The Abominable Snowman Hammer chose to bring in Kneale himself to write the screenplay.
-The story is surprisingly clever and covers a lot more ground that one might expect for what appears to be nothing more than a typical monster B-movie.
+While Nigel Kneale's television scripts of the Quatermass serials had proven a solid basis for director Val Guest to rewrite for the big screen, for The Abominable Snowman, Hammer chose to bring in Kneale himself to write the screenplay.
+The story is surprisingly clever and covers a lot more ground that one might expect for what appears at first to be nothing more than a typical monster B-movie.
 From the beginning, there is a strong character line drawn between the quiet and respectful Dr. Rollason with his academic friend and nervous wife, and the exaggerated John Wayne style bravado of Dr. Friend.
-As the group progress into the mountains, the film becomes stranger with one of the crew seemingly becoming possessed - and we are left unsure of the motives of the Buddhist group who seem to be trying to stop them.
+As the group progress into the mountains, the film becomes stranger with one of the crew seemingly becoming possessed and we are left unsure of the motives of the Buddhist group who seem to be trying to stop them.
 As the film nears its conclusion we get a variety of political and moral themes concerning the danger of mankind's pushes deeper into exploration and scientific knowledge - a theme similar to Kneale's Quatermass scripts.
 The climax is well written, unexpected and actually scary.
-Ultimately though, Kneale's script is rather too clever for its own good, and it is clear that he is unfamiliar with the different requirements of a teleplay and screenplay.
-In the 1950s television was grainy, black and white, and watched on tiny screens - so television scripts mostly focused around dialogue and were often closer to radio plays - as a result, Kneale's script for The Abominable Snowman is dialogue heavy and it often seems that the characters are rushing their lines to keep scenes to a reasonable length.
-The subplot of Rollason's wife similarly seems to take screentime away from the main story and could easily have been removed without affecting the film's flow.

 Peter Cushing takes the lead role here.
 He had actually played the same role in the television serial when it played on the BBC and suits the mild mannered Rollason perfectly.
 As was still Hammer's style at the time, an American actor was cast in the co-lead role to help it sell overseas: Forest Tucker gives a good perfomances as the boisterous Dr. Friend.

-The Abominable Snowman, despite its typical B-movie theme, has one of the cleverest plots of the 1950s Hammer Horrors and some very strong visuals - but suffers under a dialogue heavy plot that makes it less enjoyable than many of its cousins.
-Partly recommended.
+Often overshadowed by the subsequent gothic horror films, The Abominable Snowman, despite its typical monster movie theme, has one of the cleverest plots of the 1950s Hammer Horrors and some very strong visuals - but it suffers under a dialogue heavy plot that makes it less enjoyable than many of its cousins.
+Certainly of interest to fans of Hammer and Peter Cushing, it comes partly recommended.

 In Brief